Website projects can flourish or flounder, depending on how effectively they are managed.

-Proper project management can keep things running smoothly, while an absence of due processes can be a recipe for 404s, buggy designs, unhappy clients and just about every other type of gremlin imaginable.
+Proper project management (supported by the right website project management software) can keep things running smoothly.
+At the same time, an absence of due processes can be a recipe for 404s, buggy designs, unhappy clients, and just about every other type of gremlin imaginable.

 What is website project management?